 I’ve put together information to help you determine when the right time to change your appliance is.
 Check it out HERE.

 I know some people will wash and dry their 2-pc, drainable bags in order to save money, but most bags are discarded and replaced with each wafer change (or sooner).

 Because filters on these bags tend to clog quickly, replacing your pouch will guarantee a “fresh” filter.

 How should I empty my pouch?

 I clean the pouch outlet (on my drainable pouch) using toilet paper, then I roll up some toilet paper and clean the first 3-4″ inside the outlet too.
-I find this keep the outlet completely clean and I’ve never experienced odor or stool from a closed outlet.
+I find this keeps the outlet completely clean, and I’ve never experienced odor or stool from a closed outlet.

 For more information on how to empty your bag, have a look at this article/video.